Key Highlights

 Ron is the CEO of a large and busy construction company.
 Life has been a blur, but the business is a success.
 It is growing and making money.
 Ron is a busy guy.

-This is my 100th "Equipment Executive" article.
 Thank you for your inspiration and guidance.
 Thank you, particularly to all the great pairs of CEOs and equipment managers who work together to achieve great success.
-I hope I have captured some of their spirit in this and the other articles, available at Construction Equipment Executive Institute.
+I hope I have captured some of their spirit in this article.

-But do you know what Ron really wants you to do?
+But do you know what Ron really wants?
 Here is my Top 10 list:

 1. Embrace and lead the company’s safety culture.